pyimgui/pyimgui/README.md

 # Project status

-The `imgui` package provides support for the majority of core ImGui widgets and functionalities.
+The `imgui` package provides support for the majority of core DearImGui 1.82 widgets and functionalities.
 Some low-level API elements and complex widgets (like plots) may be missing.
 We are working hard to provide 100% feature mapping of the core ImGui library.
 The *completion badge* shows up-to-date status of that goal.